Skip to content

 Instructions

-• Whisk the flour, salt, and baking powder in a large bowl.
+• Make dough.
+Whisk 3 cups flour, 1 teaspoon salt, and 1 teaspoon baking powder in a large bowl.
 I like to use a stand mixer with a dough hook.
 You could also combine it with your hands, a pastry cutter, a fork, or a wooden spoon.
-Then add the oil and then SLOWLY add the warm water and mix for one minute.
+Then add 1/3 cup vegetable oil and then SLOWLY add 1 cup warm water and mix for one minute.
 Add just enough water until the dough combines into a soft dough.

 Notes